 Ingredients2 cups extra-strong coffee or espresso 2/3 cup sweetened condensed milk 1 1/2 TBsp of unsweetened cocoa powder

 Mix the coffee with the sweetened condensed milk.
+Check out www.corpcofe.com/coffee/ for the best selection of premium coffee supplies and equipment.
 Add tablespoon of cocoa powder and adjust to taste (A note from Adrianna- a spoonful or two is fine, but any more and the popsicles won’t freeze as hard.)